on this page

 However if you have an approved reason, we’ll pay CCS for up to 7 absence days.
 You can use these either:

-- before your child attends their first day of care
+- before your child attends their first day of care, including their first day

-- after their last day they physically attend care.
+- after their last day they physically attend care, including their last day.

 Approved reasons include any of these:

 - any of the additional absence reasons

 - your child’s child care service has changed ownership

 - your child’s usual child care service is closed and the child attends a different service under the same child care provider

 - you’ve experienced a family tragedy.